Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 .
 ################## CHANGES ##############
 --------- v0.9c -----------
 - fixed HitpointsBlockageByChemUse
-- clearly visible HP, Stamina, Food and water blockage
+- clearly visible HP, Stamina blockage (also for Food and Water if it is working)
-- new teleport activators fully working now
+- new teleport activators fully working now with configurable distances (also to sky)
-- added alternative god mode for devs. also if you use the numpad to move, this will allow you to disable dm and continue in god mode
+- added alternative god mode for devs. also if you use the numpad to move, this will allow you to console disable dm and continue in god mode
 - lowered drop rate for many new items
 - lowered and limited starting free bundles based on respawns
+.
 --------- v0.9a -----------
 - initial release.
 - Some minor things are still missing: still needs better new item's names and descriptions and alternative icons instead of colored vanilla ones.